 How long does ashwagandha take to work?

 If you’re thinking that this could be a perfect natural substitute for your prescription sleeping pills, think again.
-Ashwagandha users say that it takes between 14 and 30 days to start noticing a difference.
+Ashwagandha users say it takes 14 to 30 days to start noticing a difference.

 So, what can you do to move things along in the meantime?
 Tracking your progress is highly recommended, whether you’re using monthly hormone tests, a sleep app, or a good old-fashioned journal.
 Not only will you feel like you’re making progress even before the ashwagandha has a chance to kick in, but you’ll have an accurate record of any changes that have happened since you started the new supplement.